LeDragoX/Win-Debloat-Tools/README.md

 Scripts can be run individually, pick what you need.

 ## Execution
-If the `Script-Win10.ps1` or `OLD-Script-Win10.bat` do not make that automatically, follow these steps.
+If the `Script-Win10.ps1` do not make that automatically, follow these steps.

 Open the Powershell as admin and Enable execution of PowerShell scripts: